18F/guides/docs/replatforming.md

 The content for all of the guides is in the `content` folder, which is organized with subfolders for each guide.
 For example all of the content for the De-risking guide should be placed in `content/derisking/`.

 ## Guide titles and subdirectories
 The `_data/title_roots.yaml` file is used to set the title for each guide (i.e. what appears after the 18F logo in the header).
 In addition it defines the URL “subdirectory” that will be the “root” or homepage for the guide.
 A guide’s tag is used as a key which maps to the title and root.
+This is used to set the title, header, and homepage navigation for each guide.

 _Example:_
 ```
 agile: